openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ### Reolink

-- NVR's made by Reolink may have ONVIF disabled by default and may require a screen connected to the hardware to enable ONVIF.
+- NVR's made by Reolink have ONVIF disabled by default and may require a screen connected to the hardware to enable ONVIF or newer firmwares to do this via their app or web browser.

-- This binding will use the Reolink API for polling the alarms if the nvrChannel is 0 or higher.
+- This binding will use the Reolink API for polling the alarms if the `nvrChannel` is 0 or higher.
-To use ONVIF events for the alarms, you can set nvrChannel to -1.
+To use ONVIF events for the alarms, you can set `nvrChannel` to -1.

+- Some NVR units start at channel 0 and others at 1, so try both if the URLs do not match up.

 ## Discovery